Configure resource health alerts using Resource Manager templates

 Resource Manager template options for Resource Health alerts

 You can use this base template as a starting point for creating Resource Health alerts.
-This template will work as written, and will sign you up to receive alerts for all newly activated resource health events across all resources in a subscription.
+This template works as written and signs you up to receive alerts for all newly activated resource health events across all resources in a subscription.

 At the bottom of this article we have also included a more complex alert template which should increase the signal to noise ratio for Resource Health alerts as compared to this template.